LAGUNA NIGUEL, Calif. - A massive fire engulfed more than a dozen multimillion-dollar mansions near the Laguna Niguel area.

 - Neighborhoods accessed from Niguel Road west of Highlands Avenue.

-The City of Laguna Beach released an "Evacuation Zones" map for residents to show which areas are under evacuation orders or warnings.
+The City of Laguna Beach released an "Evacuation Zones" map for residents to show which areas were under evacuation orders or warnings.
 Click on the locator button in the map below to find your location:

 Authorities also released a map of evacuation routes for residents in the area.